FarmasiaVR/farmasia-vr/README.md

 ## Description

 Pharmacy VR Game is a virtual way of practicing the process of preparing clean eye medicine.
 Taking place in a cleanroom laboratory environment, the game works as an introduction to medicine production and cleanliness testing.
-The game consists of two parts – preparing the medicine and testing the microbiological cleanliness of the product.
+The game consists of three parts – the use of protective clothing & washing hands, preparing the medicine and testing the microbiological cleanliness of the product.
 The process is divided into different steps that affect the success in the game and the cleanliness of the product.
 The choices made by the player will be evaluated and scored.

 This project was started in 2019 in a University of Helsinki software engineering project.
 The first team laid the groundwork for VR gameplay and progression, and created the medicine preparation scene.
-The project was later continued in spring 2022, during which a new team expanded the game to include the membrane filtration procedure and made multiple upgrades and improvements to the game's systems.
+In spring 2022, the second team expanded the game to include the membrane filtration procedure and made multiple upgrades and improvements to the game's systems.
+In summer 2022, the third team created a new changing room scenario, improved the overall look of the game and fixed various game systems.

-The project is currently in development by the summer 2022 team.

 Pharmacy VR Game was built in collaboration with the Faculty of Pharmacy (University of Helsinki) as well as the animation and visualization students of Metropolia, University of Applied Sciences.
 All rights are reserved to the University of Helsinki.